cywang90/modXTFinishers/release/camshake_default/README.txt

 	1. On dismemberments.
 	2. On Rend attacks.
 	3. On critical hits.
+	4. On regular fast/strong attacks.

 Configuration options provided by this module include:

-	- Options to define whether to trigger camera shake under the following conditions:
+	- Options to define the chance to trigger camera shake under the following conditions:
+		- Target hit by a fast attack.
+		- Target hit by a strong attack.
 		- Target hit by a Rend attack.
 		- Target hit by a critical hit.
 		- Target killed by a dismemberment.